 Often, our clients are unsure whether they truly need a professional grout cleaning, or if their shower requires regrouting.
 So, how do you know if you need to regrout your shower?

 As grout ages, it begins to show wear.
 Whether your shower is looking old and dingy with embedded stains that just won’t come out, or if your grout is starting to loosen and crack, The Grout Medic’s regrouting service will make your shower look new again.
+We can tell you if it’s time to clean or regrout your shower with a custom consultation.

 How do I know if I need to regrout my shower for sure?